 My post-it note to-do list system helps keep my feet more or less on the ground.

 Don’t be afraid to ask for help!
 When my kids were very little, I did almost everything myself, from meal prep to housecleaning.
 Sure, there were fabulous seasons when a teen girl was willing to come help for cheap, but usually it was a one-woman show.

 These days I’ve learned that it’s really okay not to do it all myself.
-I’ve got teachers to handle science and latin so I don’t have to, a husband who can ride herd on kids while I pay bills, and kids who can do their own laundry and clean the bathrooms.
+I’ve got teachers to handle math, foreign language, and writing so I don’t have to, a husband who can ride herd on kids while I pay bills, and kids who can do their own laundry, cook, and clean the bathrooms.

 And, sister, you can’t get to everything.

 I think we should all try as hard as our time and resources allow.
 But at some point we run out of something.
 There’s always more to do.
 When we get to the end of the run, then we need to be okay with it.
 Run the race as best you can and then accept that you probably didn’t do it perfectly.

 Our expectations have a direct effect on our feelings of success or failure.
 If you want to be successful in managing your time and your life, then you — and I — need to have right expectations.
 We won’t do it perfectly.
 But, that’s okay.
 Showing up and trying matters tremendously.